mpope9/krarup/primer.md

 This introduces a few new keywords to the language:
 ### async
-* Async is defined on the function's definitions.
+* Async is defined on a function's definitions.
-* This signals that this function can be awaited, or it can be called directly and pid will be returned.
+* This signals that a function can be awaited, or it can be called directly and pid will be returned.
 * Unlike other languages `async` does not 'bleed'.
 Async functions can be called from non-async functions.
+    * Everything in Erlang can be `async`, unlike languages that added `async` after the fact.
 * A pid and not a `Future` equivalent is returned.

 ### await